eliasolcina/Ranking_Blocket_Bostad/README.md

 Some of the information is used for further analysis, where the information gets ranked on different criteria, and all of the listing are later ranked based on the rank sum.

-To summarize, the program scrapes relevant rental objects for the user, and ranks them based on three critera:
+That is, the program scrapes relevant rental objects for the user, and ranks them based on three critera:
  - How well the move in date for the rental object fits the users preference
  - How much rent you pay per square meter
  - Proximity to city centre in terms of access with public transport